-Use this project plan template to define the scope, identify major deliverables, risks, constraints and the resources you require.
-This process will give you a concise project plan that will usually fit on 1- 2 pages which encourages managers to read it.Follow these steps:
+You can use this project plan template to define the scope, identify major deliverables, risks, constraints and the resources your project requires.
+This process will give you a concise project plan that will usually fit on 1- 2 pages which encourages managers to read it.
+Just follow these steps:

-2. Decompose the project scope into its major supporting deliverables.
+You then decompose the project scope into its major supporting deliverables.
 There are several different ways to decompose the scope into major deliverables.
 We teach all of them in our courses but the simplest is where the high level deliverables literally add up to the scope and its acceptance criteria.
-So in conversation with the sponsor we might talk about how to break up the scope and the sponsor might say I want individual departments to each develop their share of the overall savings.
-With further discussion you might identify savings amount for each of the departments, and use those as your high-level deliverables with the acceptance criteria being the dollar amount of savings each department had to produce.
+So in conversation with the sponsor you might talk about how to break up the scope and the sponsor might say, “I want individual departments to each develop their share of the overall savings.”
+During further discussion you might identify the savings amount for each of the departments.
+You use those as your high-level deliverables with the acceptance criteria being the dollar amount of savings each department has to produce.
 You see the major deliverables below.

-a.
-Layoffs may result in labor actions which disrupt operations
+- Layoffs may result in labor actions which disrupt operations

-Bill – full time 3 months
+- Bill – full time 3 months

-Mary – half time 2 months
+- Mary – half time 2 months

-Raj – full time 3 months
+- Raj – full time 3 months

-Matussa – quarter time 4 months
+- Matussa – quarter time 4 months

-Henry – full time one week
+- Henry – full time one week

-5. Project Plan Template Decompose Individual Tasks
+5. Project Plan Template – 5th step – Decompose Individual Tasks

 Project Plan Template in Practice